 Just remember the more objects you use and the more fine details and textures they have, the more difficult the drawing.
 If you have little or no sketching experience, you might want to keep it as simple as possible.

 How to Arrange Objects for a Still Life Drawing

 Set up your objects on a flat surface near a comfortable place to sit for your sketch.
 A kitchen or dining room table is ideal for this.
 If you don’t mind sitting on the floor, you can place the objects against a wall and sit in front of them.

 Ideally, choose a place with some form of natural light or near a good lamp.
 If the area isn’t well lit, it will make the drawing more difficult.

 The light source doesn’t have to shine directly on the center of your objects.
 Light coming from one side can make for an interesting sketch too.

-1) A sketch or drawing pad that is at least 11" x14".
+- Sketch or drawing pad: It should be at least 11" x14".
 A larger pad allows you to sketch some objects true-to-size, which can be easier than trying to scale them down to fit your paper.

-2) An assortment of drawing pencils or charcoal pencils.
-You can buy these either individually or as a kit in art supply stores.
-You'll need a pencil sharpener too, if you don't already have one.
+- Assortment of drawing pencils or charcoal pencils: You can buy these either individually or as a kit in art supply stores.
+You'll need a pencil sharpener too if you don't already have one.

-3) Stumps and tortillions.
-These are sticks made of soft, felt-like paper that you'll use for the shading techniques shown in this article.
+- Stumps and tortillons: These are sticks made of soft, felt-like paper that you'll use for the shading techniques shown in this article.

-4) A set of art erasers.
-A basic set of art erasers includes a gum eraser and a plastic eraser, which are less likely to damage paper.
-Plus, gum erasers can molded into any shape which makes it easier to fit in small areas.
+- Set of art erasers: A basic set of art erasers includes a gum eraser and a plastic eraser, which are less likely to damage paper.
+Gum erasers can be molded into any shape, making them easier to fit in small areas.
 Erasers can also be used to add hi-lights to your sketch.

 Use a B or 2B pencil to make a very rough sketch of your objects as you want them to appear on the page.
 Use light pressure with your pencil so that it’s easy to erase things and move them around.